ironhack-labs/lab-ajax-crud-characters/README.md

 - Create a button (*Fetch all* in the image above) that calls a function in the `APIHandler`.
 - The function will return a JSON object with all the characters.
 - Get the data and show the characters.
-Finally, with javascript or jQuery, we will create a structure similar to a card (image above) to show every detail of each character.
+Finally, with javascript, we will create a structure similar to a card (image above) to show every detail of each character.

 #### Fetch one character